How to Pay Yourself as a Business Owner

 Sole proprietors

 When it comes to sole proprietorships, the draw method is your only option; you are not legally able to pay yourself a salary.
-During taxation, the IRS looks at what is left over after deducting expenses on Form 1040 Schedule C. This is considered your profit, which the IRS views as your personal income.
+During taxation, the IRS looks at what is left over after deducting business expenses on Form 1040 Schedule C of your tax return.
+This is considered your profit, which the IRS views as your personal income.
+You’ll owe personal income tax on your business profits, meaning it’s taxed at ordinary income tax rates.

 Partnerships

 Partnerships are very similar.
 The IRS does not consider partners to be employees, so you’re once again required to take draws to pay yourself and are taxed like a sole proprietor.
 However, there is another option available called guaranteed payments.
-These are payments made to yourself from a partnership that are not dependent on the partnership’s income, so they can be useful for the early years of your business when your partnership may not yet be profitable.
+These are payments made to yourself from a partnership.
+They are not dependent on the partnership’s income, so guaranteed payments can be useful for the early startup years of your business when your partnership may not yet be profitable.
 While guaranteed payments are not technically draws, they are taxed similarly and are not subject to income tax withholding.

 LLCs

 LLCs are somewhat more flexible.
 By default, the IRS treats single-member LLCs as if they were sole proprietors and taxes them the same way.
-However, as the only owner of an LLC, you have the option to choose how you want to be taxed (as either an S corp or a partnership) by filing Form 8832.
-Multi-member LLCs are classified as partnerships but can also elect to be taxed as an S Corp.
+However, if you are the only owner of your LLC, you have the option to choose how you want to be taxed (as either an S corp or a partnership) by filing Form 8832.
+Multi-member LLCs are classified as partnerships but can also elect to be taxed as an S corp.
+If you are unsure about the tax implications of each method, it never hurts to speak to a tax professional.

 How much should you pay yourself as a business owner?